FAIRplus/the-fair-cookbook/content/recipes/introduction/brief-FAIR-principles_matched.md

 ## Conclusions

-This section should be seen as a refresher for anyone unclear about the FAIR (URL_TO_INSERT_RECORD-ABBREV_2483 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_2482 https://fairsharing.org/FAIRsharing.WWI10U) .
+This section should be seen as a refresher for anyone unclear about the FAIR principles.
-Now that key background information has been provided, shining a light on a number of ethical issues driving both the development and implementation of the FAIR (URL_TO_INSERT_RECORD-ABBREV_2485 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_2484 https://fairsharing.org/FAIRsharing.WWI10U)  in the context of Life Science data as well as learning about the overall FAIRification process represent a natural progression in the content of the FAIR (URL_TO_INSERT_RECORD-ABBREV_2486 https://fairsharing.org/FAIRsharing.WWI10U)  Cookbook.
+Now that key background information has been provided, shining a light on a number of ethical issues driving both the development and implementation of the FAIR principles in the context of Life Science data as well as learning about the overall FAIRification process represent a natural progression in the content of the FAIR Cookbook.

 ### What to read next?
 * [The ethical values of FAIR](./FAIRplus-values)